fabiuslongo/pycaspar/README.md

 ---------------

-In order to obtain a disambiguation between labels containing the same lemmas, depending on the context of the sentence, instead of the lemma it is possible to encode labels with synsets by changing the value of DIS_ACTIVE in the DISAMBIGUATION section of config.ini.
+In order to obtain a disambiguation between labels containing the same lemma, depending on the context of the sentence, instead of the lemma it is possible to encode labels with synsets by changing the value of DIS_ACTIVE in the DISAMBIGUATION section of config.ini.
 It is also possible to specify the Parts-Of-Speech whom will be encoded.
 Such encoding take in account of the vect2doc distance between the sentence in exam and the text fields within